 Customer base is a valuable company asset and a well formed one is the asset that helps you grow, improve and develop.

-• A quick insight into the diversity of your customer base is to run a "gross-revenue-by-customer-report-by-year."
+Here are a few things to understand about your customer base and of interest to potential buyers:- A quick insight into the diversity of your customer base is to run a "gross-revenue-by-customer-report-by-year."
 It will show you the percentage of total revenue each of your customers generate year by year.

-• Customer databases contain valuable information that a potential buyer can use as a source of competitive advantage.
+- Customer databases contain valuable information that a potential buyer can use as a source of competitive advantage.
 It has potential to generate future earnings for a new owner and may add significant value.

-• What industry sectors do you serve?
+- What industry sectors do you serve?

-• What geographical area do you serve?
+- What geographical area do you serve?
 Are your customers mostly local, regional, international?

-• Pay attention to your accounts receivable and aging report because this will indicate if your customers are facing cash flow issues.
+- Pay attention to your accounts receivable and aging report because this will indicate if your customers are facing cash flow issues.

 Just as a business enjoys value-drivers, it may also suffer from value-detractors, one of which is customer concentration.
 Many small businesses have customer concentration issues, which must be addressed in order to sell the business.